npm ERR! EBUSY: resource busy or locked, rename when installing

 Microsoft C++ exception: winrt::hresult_error exception is thrown when launching the app.

-This is the result of an incomplete installation that is missing the WebView2 runtime.
+If this doesn't work, it could indicate an incomplete installation that is missing the WebView2 runtime.
 To resolve the issue, review the Installation guide to make sure every step was followed, including installing the WebView2 runtime.